You’ve decided to purchase your first home. Congratulations! You will now join the millions of first time home buyers!

 - 🆓 FREE Credit Counseling

-- 🤔What is the First Time Home Buyer Program?
+- ❓ What are South Dakota's First Time Home Buyer incentives?

 - 🙋Only 5 Questions to Loan Pre-Qualification

-- 🤝What should I look for in a Realtor?
+- 🤝 What should I look for in a real estate agent?

 🚫 No Down Payment Programs for First Time Home Buyers – [WHAT?]

-- Do your homework before you start the home buying process.
+Do your homework before you start the home buying process.
 Pull your credit report and fix any issues.
-Get your FREE credit report here!
+You can get a free credit report free once a year from the three main credit reporting agencies.

-- Give your financial health a check-up – before you begin talking to lending agents or mortgage brokers, take inventory of your finances .
+Before you begin talking to lending agents or mortgage brokers, take inventory of your finances .
 You should have a savings account of three to six months of living expenses set aside for the unexpected.
-Then take a look at the remainder of your savings and retirement accounts.

 🆓 FREE Credit Counseling